Infineon/XMC-for-Arduino/arm/libraries/BGT24LTR11-Pulsed-Doppler-Radar/README.md

 ![Done Compiling](https://raw.githubusercontent.com/infineon/assets/master/Pictures/rbb_done_compiling.png)

-4. Attach the BGT24LTR11 Shield to the Radar Baseboard XMC4700 via the SAMTEC connectors.
+4. Attach the BGT24LTR11 Shield to the XMC4700 Radar Baseboard via the SAMTEC connectors.

 ![Connecting Boards](https://raw.githubusercontent.com/infineon/assets/master/Pictures/rbb_connecting_boards.png)

-5. Stack the RGB LED Lighting Shield with XMC1202 onto the Radar Baseboard XMC4700 via the Arduino stack headers.
+5. Stack the RGB LED Lighting Shield with XMC1202 onto the XMC4700 Radar Baseboard via the Arduino stack headers.
 Also connect an RGB LED and a 24 VDC power adapter to the RGB LED Lighting Shield. **Do not turn the power on yet!**
 For more information on setting up of the RGB LED Lighting Shield, please refer to [Infineon RGB LED Lighting Shield with XMC1202 for Arduino - User Manual](https://www.infineon.com/dgdl/Infineon-Board_Manual_-_XMC1202_-_RGB_LED_Lighting_Shield_with_XMC1202_for_Arduino_-_v1_0-UM-v01_00-EN.pdf?fileId=5546d46249be182c0149ccca3860734d).

 ![RGB LED Shield Setup](https://raw.githubusercontent.com/infineon/assets/master/Pictures/rbb_RGB_LED_Shield_Setup.png)

 6. Stack the Annikken Andee U shield onto the setup.
 Notice that there are several jumper wires on the Annikken Andee U board.
-This is due to the hardware modifications required on the Radar Baseboard regarding the ISCP header as mentioned in [the DEMO Radar BB XMC4700 Wiki](https://github.com/Infineon/XMC-for-Arduino/wiki/DEMO-Radar-BB-XMC4700).
+This is due to the hardware modifications required on the Radar Baseboard regarding the ISCP header as mentioned in [the XMC4700 Radar Baseboard Wiki](https://github.com/Infineon/XMC-for-Arduino/wiki/Radar-Baseboard-XMC4700).
 The second diagram below illustrates the required connections.

 ![Annikken Andee U](https://raw.githubusercontent.com/infineon/assets/master/Pictures/rbb_Annikken_Andee_U.png)

 ![Andee Jumpers](https://raw.githubusercontent.com/infineon/assets/master/Pictures/rbb_Andee_Jumpers.png)

-7. Turn on the 24 VDC power supply to the RGB LED Lighting Shield and connect the Radar Baseboard XMC4700 to the PC via a USB cable onto the **Debug** USB port.
+7. Turn on the 24 VDC power supply to the RGB LED Lighting Shield and connect the XMC4700 Radar Baseboard to the PC via a USB cable onto the **Debug** USB port.

 ![Debug Port](https://raw.githubusercontent.com/infineon/assets/master/Pictures/rbb_debug_port.png)